jbcodeforce/flink_project_demos/docs/c360/spark_project.md

 SELECT * FROM customer_analytics_c360 LIMIT 10;
 ```

-The completion of this pipeline creates a metastore_db folder which is Apache Spark's embedded Hive metastore database.
+The completion of this pipeline creates a `metastore_db` folder which is a Apache Spark's embedded Hive metastore database.

 The Hive Metastore stores metadata about databases, tables, views, and schemas.
 There is also a Derby Database used as the embedded database engine.

-### 📊 Expected Results
+### Expected Results

 After successful execution, you'll see:
 - **15 customers** processed from mock data